 Months 8-11 — Steady as she goes (and keep dreaming big)

 By now, things should be humming along.
-You should be producing content for the sales team and for traffic purposes, and you've been using analytics to refine your strategy.
+You should be producing content for the sales team and for traffic purposes, and using analytics to refine your strategy.

 Do this: Publish a pillar page